 Back to Top Nav

-Class of 2021, congratulations, again, on an extraordinary ride.
-I wish you success and happiness always, and may you forever keep Dartmouth close to your hearts.
+May your lives be filled with health, hope and happiness always, and may you forever keep Dartmouth close to your hearts.